Carl Humphries: Later career

 Humphries returned to Ireland in 1977 to re-sign with boyhood club Cork Celtic.
 In 1980 he signed for Galway Rovers.
 In 1980–81 Rovers reached the final of the League of Ireland Cup, but lost on penalties to Dundalk.
 In the 1981–82 season, Galway Rovers changed their name to Galway United.

 Humphries worked in Cork docks while playing in the League of Ireland and bred and trained greyhounds.
 He later managed Munster Senior League side Everton team along with Jerry Myers and was defeated in the 1992 Munster Senior Cup final by Cork City.

 In March 2000, his 16-year-old son, Carl Jr., was banned from football for ten years following an incident in a Munster Senior League match between Castleview A.F.C. and Ballincollig A.F.C. the previous December.
 He later received a red card for life.
+His son Carl Jr was jailed for eight years in 2022 for possession of a large amount of cannabis.